JKRono1/Generalized-Linear-Models-GLMs-/README.md

 Two very important members of the family of generalized linear models are logistic regression and Poisson regression.
 They both find extensive application in biological, biomedical, and environmental problems.

-For illustrion therefore, I will proceed to develop the logistic regression model from a regression analysis point of view.